Mt. Washington Valley Ski Touring & Snowshoe Foundation

 Tour Cost: $30 per person includes full day trail pass.

-Rentals are not available at the Touring Center for the 2023-24 season but are available at Great American Ski Renting in North Conway Village 603-356-6040.
+Rentals are not available at the Touring Center for this season but are available at Great American Ski Renting in North Conway Village 603-356-6040.

 Reservations Required: Call the Touring Center at 603-356-9920 for reservations and plan to meet there soon after 12:30 pm.